Skip to main content

 Clinical Electives Program: Medical Genetics

-Rotation Coordinators:
+Rotation Directors

 Oleg Schchelochkov, MD

-Ben Solomon, MD
+Benjamin Solomon, MD

-Rotation Description:
+Rotation Description

-Rotation Objectives:
+Rotation Objectives

-• Provide clinical care for patients with rare or undiagnosed genetic disease in a research environment
+• Provide clinical care for patients with rare or undiagnosed genetic disease in a research environment.

-• Learn to take a complete genetic history and construct a 3 generation pedigree
+• Learn to take a complete genetic history and construct a 3-generation pedigree.

-• Learn to develop a genetic-based differential diagnosis by understanding the main classifications of genetic and metabolic diseases
+• Learn to develop a genetic-based differential diagnosis by understanding the main classifications of genetic and metabolic diseases.

-• Learn how to distinguish benign from causal genomic variants
+• Learn how to distinguish benign from causal genomic variants.

-• Effectively communicate genetic information to patients, families, the patient care team, and nursing staff
+• Effectively communicate genetic information to patients, families, the patient care team, and nursing staff.

-• Be able to effectively use online resources to identify, treat, and teach others about genetic conditions
+• Be able to effectively use online resources to identify, treat, and teach others about genetic conditions.

 • David Adams, MD, PhD